One hundred years of drama in South Brent

 Our very first production was a pantomime in 1925, and South Brent Amateur Dramatic Society began our hundredth year with another magical pantomime, ‘Cinderella‘, at the same hall, now known as the Village Hall.

-In celebration of our pantos past, We held a display of pantomime pictures and posters from our archives at the Old School Community Centre in South Brent throughout January.
-We’ll be staging a second exhibition in July.
+In celebration of our pantos past, We held a display of pantomime pictures and posters from our archives at the Old School Community Centre in South Brent throughout January, and a second exhibition in July.

-Our second production of the year will be “A Bunch of Amateurs” by Ian Hislop and Nick Newman, which will be staged from 15 to 17 May.
+Our second production of the year was “A Bunch of Amateurs” by Ian Hislop and Nick Newman, which was staged from 15 to 17 May.

 - Saturday 21 June: Village Fun Day at Palstone Park, with games, sideshows, teas and races